Sandman (Wesley Dodds): Twilight years

-Dodds is one of a number of Justice Society members who finds themselves in the "Ragnarok Dimension" during the early Modern Age of comic books.
+Dodds is one of a number of Justice Society members who find themselves in the "Ragnarok Dimension" during the early Modern Age of Comic Books.
 The Last Days of the Justice Society of America Special (1986) wrote the post-Crisis tale of a time-warped wave of destruction ready to engulf the world.
 Dodds and his JSA teammates enter into a limbo to engage in an eternal battle that would allow the universe to continue its existence.
 This was later revealed to be a simulation created by Odin, which he intended to give to Dream as a bribe.
 Dodds, Dream's protege, and Hawkman, the grandfather of Dream's appointed successor are the only JSA members who were seen at that time.
 This lasted only until 1992 when DC published Armageddon: Inferno.
 This mini-series ended with the JSA members leaving limbo and entering the 'real' world.
 Justice Society of America (1992–1993) showed how the JSA members handled returning to normal life.
 For the Sandman, the series depicted him as an old, thin man with a balding scalp and a sharp wit.
 Starting with issue #1 his physical condition became important as writer Len Strazewski had him suffer a stroke at the first sign of a villainous attack.
 Both his age and his physical limitations became a theme writers would use in this character's post-Crisis stories.

-During Zero Hour, Dodds is returned to his proper age by the Extant.
+During Zero Hour: Crisis in Time!, Dodds is returned to his proper age by Extant.
 Later, Wesley Dodds is shown as retired and living with Dian Belmont though occasionally coming out of it, most notably in a team-up with Jack Knight, the son of Dodds' JSA teammate Starman.
 When Dian is diagnosed with a terminal disease, the two travel the world together until her death.